Bachelors in Nursing at Hodges University (BSN)

 If you meet the minimum qualifications, you will be invited on campus for an interview.

-You do not need to complete the BSN application for the AS in Pre-Nursing program.
+You do not need to complete the BSN application for the AA in Health Sciences program.

 Need More Information?